mauUiA/Server/README.md

 # Server

 This project is created to handle sensor data using a Node.js server and a MySQL database.
+To run the application it is necessary to crate a profile on https://www.mysql.com/

 ## Introduction